-The minimal age for Uganda gorilla trekking is 15, which is considered to be a typical and suitable age for the activity.
+The minimal age for Uganda, Rwanda and Congo gorilla trekking is 15, which is considered to be a typical and suitable age for the activity.
 All trekkers may need to be in good physical condition for this activity because gorilla trekking in Bwindi and Mgahinga can occasionally be physically taxing.
 Although this may not always be the case, children and juveniles under the age of 15 are normally not allowed to trek mountain gorillas in Uganda’s Bwindi Impenetrable National Park or Mgahinga National Park due of their perceived physical weakness.

 Instances where children may trek Uganda gorillas